Jet2 Cabin Crew Recruitment Process 2023

 If the interview goes well you’ll be invited to attend the airline’s assessment day.
 You’ll be given details of the date, place and time.

 The Jet2 assessment days involve a presentation, a small ‘icebreaker’ exercise and a group exercise.
-If you stand out to the recruiters you’ll be asked to stay back for a one to one interview.
+Current Jet2 Cabin Crew will also be on standby for you to chat to and ask any questions you might have.
+If you stand out to the recruiters you’ll be asked to stay back for a one-to-one interview.

 Never experienced an assessment day before?
 Or just a little bit worried about the idea?
 Why not download our Cabin Crew Assessment Day eBook – it’s full of information and advice to help you be at your absolute best on the day!

 If you’re called back for the final interview stage then well done!
 This is your big chance to convince the recruiters that YOU are the person they should hire.